cloudmark/gumtree/README.md

 ## What does this project do?

-This project is intended to find and filter (ones that you have already seen) flatshares within a partcular area and display a list of links.
+This project is intended to find and filter (ones that you have already seen) flat shares within a particular area and display a list of links.
 The list will automatically update every 60 seconds to provide you a list of fresh links.

 ## Why?

-Good flats disappear quickly and most of the time it depends on you being on of the first persons to book a viewing.
-With this script you are given immediately udpates (within the area of interest) which happen on the site without requiring to constantly go through all the ads.
+Good flats disappear quickly and most of the time it depends on you being one of the first persons to book a viewing.
+With this script you receive updates which happen on gumtree (within the area of interest) in real-time without requiring to constantly go through all the ads.

-Most of the people renting out flats update their post multiple times so that the post gets push on the top place.
-This script guarantees that you only see the link once saving you time.

 ## How do I run this?

-The program is a combination of a simple bash and python script.
-To run the gum tree parser navigate to the downloaded source files and run the following command.
+The program is a combination of a bash and python.
+To run the gum tree parser navigate to the downloaded source files and run the following command from your terminal.

     ./run.sh

-The flatshares available within your area of interest will be displayed in the console (only shows status N items) and will be saved in the file called 'file.txt' (Not so fancy!) so that you can view them later.
+The flatshares available within your area of interest will be displayed in the console (only shows status N items) and will be also saved in the file called 'file.txt' (Not so fancy!) so that you can view them later.

 The flats are presented in this format.